Mekong Delta rice farmers earn high income from rice straw - VietNamNet

 Nguyen Thi Phuong, who grows flowers in Binh Thuy’s Long Tuyen ward, said most flower farmers use left-over straw to make organic fertiliser.

-“Organic fertiliser is important to increase the quality of flowers,” she said.
+“Organic fertiliser is important to increase the quality of flowers,” she said./.VNS

 OR QUICK LOGIN